eeeschwartz/content-guide/pages/commonly-used-government-terms.md

 **Government**

-> Always lowercase, never abbreviate.  *the state government, the federal government, the U.S. government*
+> Always lowercase, never abbreviate:  *the state government, the federal government, the U.S. government*.

-**he, she / his, her**
+**He, she / his, her**

 >Do not presume maleness in constructing a sentence.
 Usually it is possible, and always preferable, to reword the sentence to avoid gender.